The Best Citizenship-by-Investment Programs for 2025

 Simple as that.

-Coming in at $100,000, Dominica now has competition at this price point for solo applicants, but unlike other CBI programs, it does have a longer track record of being in operation to show for itself.
+Coming in at US$200,000, Dominica now has competition at this price point for solo applicants, but unlike other CBI programs, it does have a longer track record of being in operation to show for itself.

-But don’t forget what we said in the beginning of this article – there is no universal “best citizenship by investment” program – only the one that is the best for YOU.
+But don’t forget what we said in the beginning of this article – there is no universal ‘best citizenship by investment’ program – only the one that is the best for you.

 Here’s who is eligible to get a Dominican citizenship now:

-• Adult siblings (biological or adopted; must be single and childless)
+- Adult siblings (biological or adopted; must be single and childless)

-Adult children (don’t need to be studying or living with parents)
+- Adult children (don’t need to be studying or living with parents)

-Children born and spouses married after the applicant has received citizenship
+- Children born and spouses married after the applicant has received citizenship.

 That’s a set of really flexible rules.
 Plus, Dominica has also lowered its prices for all family sizes:

-Single applicants will continue paying $100,000
+- Single applicants will continue paying US$200,000

-Additional dependents will still cost $25,000 per person, and adult siblings $50,000
+- Additional dependents will still cost US$25,000 per person, and adult siblings US$40,000.

 Just don’t forget that Dominica has additional fees that apply when one chooses the donation investment route.

-VERDICT: If you’re seeking a “budget passport”, Dominica is one of the best value citizenship by investment options in the region.
+VERDICT: If you’re seeking a ‘budget passport’, Dominica is one of the best value citizenship by investment options in the region.
 It’s definitely worth considering, even though it’s no longer the only game in town.
-One of its main pros is access to the UK and Ireland, which its historical ties to these islands grant it.
-This is a middle-of-the-road passport with decent travel privileges.

 Learn more about Dominica’s citizenship by investment program here.